AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-document-states.md

     >[!NOTE]
     >
-    >Administrators can see all document states and change the document to any possible state.
+    >Administrators can view all document states and change the document to any possible state.

 1. Select **Save & Close**.